jspsych/jsPsych/docs/plugins/external-html.md

 | url  | string  | The URL of the page.                     |
 | rt   | numeric | The response time in milliseconds for the subject to finish the trial. |

+## Simulation Mode

+In `visual` simulation mode, the plugin cannot interact with any form elements on the screen other than the `cont_btn` specified in the trial parameters.
+If your `check_fn` requires other user interaction, for example, clicking a checkbox, then you'll need to disable simulation for the trial and complete the interaction manually.

 ## Examples

 ### Loading a consent form